-Brown University Library is one of approximately 1,200 federal depository libraries across the country.
+Brown University Library is one of more than 1,100 federal depository libraries across the country.
 These libraries provide local access to documents published by the U.S. federal government.
 Staff at depository libraries can assist you in identifying government publications that might be useful for your research, and locating the nearest copy of the publication you want.

 Many government publications are available electronically via the web.
 In addition, depository libraries hold collections of printed government documents (mainly historical materials prior to the 1990s).

-PLEASE NOTE: Brown's physical collection of U.S. government documents is currently inaccessible due to planning and execution of a construction project on the 2nd floor of the Rockefeller Library.
-Print copies of government documents may be available on-site at other depository libraries in Rhode Island or via easyBorrow or interlibrary loan.
+PLEASE NOTE: Brown's physical collection of U.S. government documents is currently inaccessible due to a collection assessment and relocation project.
+Print copies of government documents may be available on-site at other depository libraries in Rhode Island or via interlibrary loan.
 For more information, please contact Daniel O'Mahony.

 Brown's depository collection of U.S. government documents is available to the general community (Brown-affiliated as well as non-Brown users).
 Public access computer workstations (that do not require a Brown-ID login) can be used in the Rockefeller Library to search for and retrieve government documents.
 Please contact Daniel O'Mahony for further assistance.